yodacom/nextjs-with-typescript-chakra-starter/README.md

 # TypeScript Next.js example

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This is a really simple project that shows the usage of Next.js with TypeScript and Chakra-UI.

 ## Deploy your own